When you click on Curriculum from the left menu, you'll be taken to the Curriculum index page. From there, you can access:

 - See what courses are recommended

-Courses are organized into three categories: recommended, teacher created, and Older (Note: you may have to click the "show more courses" button to see your teacher created or older courses).
+Courses are organized into categories: recommended, district or school created, teacher created, and outdated (Note: you may have to click the "show more courses" button to see your teacher created or older courses).

 - Recommended Courses: Here you'll find the most current versions of courses.
 See why we have recommended courses